-We've tested the 27" S2716DG, another size is available.
+We've tested the 27" S2716DG/S2716DGR.

-If someone comes across a different type of panel or if their Dell S2716DG doesn't correspond to our review, let us know and we will update the review.
+If someone comes across a different type of panel or if their Dell S2716DGR doesn't correspond to our review, let us know and we will update the review.
 Note that some tests such as the gray uniformity may vary between individual units.

-Update 07/09/2018: The S2716DG we reviewed was manufactured in September 2017 (A07 Revision).
+The S2716DG we reviewed was manufactured in September 2017.

 The Dell S2716DG has very similar performance to the Dell S2719DGF, and the minor differences can be attributed to panel variance.
 The most significant difference between them is that the S2719DGF supports FreeSync VRR whereas the S2716DG supports G-SYNC VRR and incorporates a BFI feature that the S2719DGF is lacking.

-If you will be sitting directly in front of the monitor and your primary usage will be gaming, then get the Dell S2716DG, but for uses where viewing angles are of importance, the Dell U2715H is a better choice.
+If you'll be sitting directly in front of the monitor and your primary use will be gaming, then get the Dell S2716DG, but for uses where viewing angles are of importance, the Dell U2715H is a better choice.
 The Dell S2716DG has a faster refresh rate, a lower input lag, and a faster pixel response time that only leaves a small blur trail in fast-moving content.
 The Dell S2716DG has an option to clear motion blur and make the image crisper by introducing flicker.
 The Dell U2715H, on the other hand, has an IPS panel, and the image remains good at wider angles off the center axis.

 The Samsung CHG70 is better than the Dell S2716DG.
 The Samsung CHG70 supports HDR and performs decently in that mode.
 The Samsung can display deeper blacks in a dark room due to the higher contrast ratio and local dimming support.
 The Samsung CHG70 also has better gray uniformity which is good when you browse the web.
-On the other hand, the Dell S2716DG has a faster pixel response time with a smaller blur trail, and better ergonomics so it is easier to position it comfortably.
+On the other hand, the Dell S2716DG has a faster pixel response time with a smaller blur trail, and better ergonomics so it's easier to position it comfortably.